 - Do it as many times as you like.

-To make it easier, you can even do this on a higher plank instead of a forearm plank.
+To make it easier, you can do it in a straight-arm plank position.

 15. Extended Plank

-If you have been working out for a while, you can include it in your plank exercise routine.
+If you have been working out for a while, you can include it in your plank exercise routine to bolster your midsection and improve flexibility.

 How to do the extended plank: